This information is intended for use by health professionals

 Pharmacotherapeutic Group: Glucocorticoids

-Dexamethasone is a highly potent and long-acting glucocorticoid with negligible sodium retaining properties and is therefore, particularly suitable for the use in patients with cardiac failure and hypertension.
-Its anti-inflammatory potency is 7 times greater than prednisolone and, like other glucocorticoids, dexamethasone also has anti-allergic, antipyretic and immunosuppressive properties.
+Dexamethasone is a synthetic glucocorticoid whose anti-inflammatory potency is 7 times greater than prednisolone.
+Like other glucocorticoids, dexamethasone also has anti-allergic, antipyretic and immunosuppressive properties.

 In animal studies, cleft palate was observed in rats, mice, hamsters, rabbits, dogs and primates: not in horses and sheep.
 In some cases these divergences were combined with defects of the central nervous system and of the heart.
 In primates, effects in the brain were seen after exposure.
 Moreover, intra-uterine growth can be delayed.
 All these effects were seen at high dosages.